arangodb/arangodb/Documentation/DocuBlocks/Rest/Bulk/post_api_export.md

 after a server-defined idle time, and clients can adjust this idle time by setting the *ttl* value.

-Note: this API is currently not supported on cluster coordinators.
+Note: this API is currently not supported on cluster Coordinators.

 @RESTRETURNCODES